sa001gar/School-Management-System/README.md

-﻿# TN-SCHOOL Management System 🙂
+﻿# School Management System 🙂

-The **SCHOOL Management System** is a comprehensive web application designed to manage the various aspects of a school, including student enrollment, staff management, attendance tracking, and academic performance monitoring.
+The **School Management System** is a comprehensive web application designed to manage the various aspects of a school, including student enrollment, staff management, attendance tracking, and academic performance monitoring.
 The system simplifies and automates the administrative tasks of educational institutions.

 ## Features